 Sequences are formed from Shots by following a set of directions.
-There are several formats for this general concept, including EDL26, AAF, and OTIO; all of these formats are subclasses of the general concept, which this Ontology calls a Sequence Chronology Descriptor (SCD).
+There are several formats for this general concept, including EDL27, AAF, and OTIO; all of these formats are subclasses of the general concept, which this Ontology calls a Sequence Chronology Descriptor (SCD).
 The SCD includes

-- Identifier and optional start and end timecodes for each shot - start and end timecodes in the destination (called the "record" timecodes, for historical reasons.) - Other ancillary metadata (markers, transition effects, etc.)
+- Identifier and optional start and end timecodes for each shot - start and end timecodes in the destination (called the "record" timecodes, for historical reasons.)